 Both Associations recognised the influential role and powerful position that coaches play in the lives and livelihoods of footballers, with particular attention to those children and young adults in their care.

 With the upcoming 2023 FIFA WWC, FCA and AIFC seek to lead the way in developing best practice systems to support all Associations and their member coaches in the Asian region, and in particular, the advancement of female coaches.

-Football Coaches Australia (FCA) announced the appointment of Sydney FC Hall of Famer, Terry McFlynn, as its newest Executive Committee member at its Annual General Meeting (AGM) on September 9.
+FCA announced the appointment of Sydney FC Hall of Famer, Terry McFlynn, as its newest Executive Committee member at its Annual General Meeting (AGM) on September 9.

 McFlynn was delighted to formally join the organisation after contributing in an unofficial capacity for three years.